TACC/Lmod/docs/source/070_standard_modules.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Users can be provided with an initial set of modulefiles as part of
 the login procedure.
-Once a list of modulefiles have been installed,
+Once a list of modulefiles has been installed,
 please create a file called ``StdEnv.lua`` and place it in the ``$MODULEPATH``
 list of directories, typically
 ``/opt/apps/modulefiles/Core/StdEnv.lua``.
 The name is your choice,